ontohub/ruby-style-guide/README.md

 ## Misc

-* Write `ruby -w` safe code.

-* Avoid hashes as optional parameters.
-Does the method do too much?
-(Object initializers are exceptions for this rule).

 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.